 UN: Yemen remains the world’s worst humanitarian crisis, the result of five years of a brutal conflict, disease, economic collapse and a breakdown of public institutions and services.
 A staggering 80 per cent of Yemen’s population – over 24 million people – require some form of humanitarian assistance and protection, including about 12.2 million children.
 A total of 230 out of Yemen’s 333 districts (69 per cent) are at risk of famine.

-McGill: COVID-19 is worsening the crisis in Yemen.
+McGill: The COVID-19 Is worsening the crisis in Yemen.
 “The number of deaths caused by the pandemic could “exceed the combined toll of war, disease, and hunger over the last five years.”
-Due to the ongoing war, the country’s healthcare system is collapsing.
+Due to the ongoing war, the country’s health system is collapsing.
 As a result, when the first cases of COVID-19 began to appear in early April 2020, the mortality rate soared to a whopping 27 per cent, which is more than 5 times the global median.
 About 18% of the districts have no doctors.

 The crisis is additionally exacerbated by the cholera epidemic that has been present in Yemen since 2016.
 Almost four years later, over 1 million cases have been reported in the nation, making it one of the worst outbreaks in recent history.

-Save the Children: It is estimated that the number of malnourished children under the age of five could rise to 2.4 million by the end of the year.
+Save the Children: It’s estimated that the number of malnourished children under the age of five could rise to 2.4 million by the end of the year.
 With two million children in Yemen out of school, vulernable boys and girls are at risk of exploitation and abuse.
 As the largest aid organization in Yemen, our teams are helping thousands of children get the vital care they need.
 Donate here.